If you want to reduce hunger, lose weight and maintain optimal health, this article will show you the best healthy fats for weight loss.

 But realize that oil made from sunflower seeds isn’t healthy since it has a low smoking point.
 You’re better off cooking with olive or coconut oil.

 Over the years butter has gotten a bad rep because it contains saturated fat.
-But as I mentioned earlier, saturated fats don’t increase risk of heart disease when consumed in moderation.
+But as I mentioned earlier, saturated fats don’t increase the risk of heart disease when consumed in moderation.
 In fact, moderate intake of butter regulates cholesterol and blood sugar levels.

 Butter from grass-fed cows will give you energy, suppress hunger and help you lose weight.